-During the driving operation, continually monitor piles for damage and defects, and review the provisions of the Contract with respect to corrective work.
+During the driving operation, continually monitor piles for damage and defects, and review the provisions of Section 514.04.H of the Standard Specifications with respect to corrective work.
 Pay particular attention to head damage, internal damage, splice defects, and improper pile location, direction, and final bearing elevation.
 If lifting holes are not cut off and remain in the length of the permanent pile, they should be repaired by field welding two plates over the hole; do not allow plug welding of these holes.
 Contact the Resident Engineer and the Bridge Division as needed for assistance.
 Defective piles may need to be removed and replaced, or they may be permitted to remain with the provision of another treatment (e.g., new adjacent pile, footing adjustment, additional extension).
 Note any unusual conditions encountered.
-Reinspect all corrective work.
+Re-inspect all corrective work.